Skip to main content

 Key takeaways

-Vitamin B-complex, vitamin C, vitamin D, Zinc, and probiotic supplements are recommended in winter to boost immunity and overall health.
+• Vitamin B-complex, vitamin C, vitamin D, zinc, and probiotic supplements are recommended in winter to boost immunity and overall health.

-Vitamin D supplementation is particularly beneficial in winter, especially in northern climates, due to reduced sunlight exposure.
+• Vitamin D supplementation is particularly beneficial in winter, especially in northern climates, due to reduced sunlight exposure.

-Zinc is effective in fighting off viruses and bacteria, and starting its supplementation at the onset of sickness can reduce symptoms.
+• Zinc is effective in fighting off viruses and bacteria, and starting its supplementation at the onset of sickness can reduce symptoms.

 While all this news may tempt you to hide inside under a blanket until April, that’s hardly a realistic approach to thwart illness.
 Instead, take more precautions.
 Wash your hands more frequently, try hanging out with friends outdoors, and wear a mask.
-On top of that, consider giving your body an extra boost by adding a handful of winter vitamins and supplements to your daily regimen.
+On top of that, consider giving your body an extra boost by adding a handful of essential vitamins and minerals to your daily regimen.
 By taking just a few extra pills each morning, you could be saving yourself literal headaches in the future.

 5 winter vitamins you should take